vishalkelur28-cyber/tracker/README.md

+A Provisioning Engineer at CrowdStrike doesn't just activate licenses — they own the entire customer journey from contract signature to first detection.
+This tool models that workflow: SLA tracking, sensor health monitoring, escalation management, and handoff to Customer Success.

+Built as a portfolio project to demonstrate domain understanding of the Falcon platform before applying for the Provisioning Engineer role.

 # Falcon Provisioning Tracker

 A full-featured customer onboarding and provisioning dashboard built with React, Tailwind CSS, and Recharts.
 Designed to reflect the real operational workflows a Provisioning Engineer runs when onboarding enterprise customers onto the CrowdStrike Falcon platform.